fgm/meteor_server_info/doc/NodeCounters.md

 ### Cheap (v1.2.1-v1.2.5)

-1. loopDelay: approximate duration of average EL duration during the last 1000 msec -> use ELS, better accuracy, not more expensive
+1. loopDelay: approximate duration of average EL duration during the last 1000 msec -> use ELS loopDelayMsec, better accuracy, not more expensive

 ### Costly (v1.2.1-v1.2.5)